hereiskunalverma/hereiskunalverma/README.md

 [![Typing SVG](https://readme-typing-svg.herokuapp.com?color=%2336BCF7&center=true&vCenter=true&width=600&lines=Hi+there+👋,+I+am+Kunal+Verma;+I+am+a!;Competitive+Programmer;Web+Developer;Machine+learning+enthusiast+)](https://git.io/typing-svg)

 ### About Myself
 I am lucky that I discovered my passion when I was 13 years old.
-It is to create things, love for machines and softwares I am fanatical.
-Machines and Softwares are the only thing I am really focused on.
+It is to create things, love for machines and softwares.
-I am a edacious reader, a self-learner, a dedicated Competitive Programmer, and an optimisitic person.
+I am fanatical, machines and softwares are the only thing I am really focused on.
-I am an dedicated and open-minded person who loves to connect with people.
+I am a edacious reader, a self-learner, a dedicated Competitive Programmer, and an optimisitic person and loves to connect with the people.